sea-rod/GUI-Chat-Application/README.md

 8. Enter your name and hit the `ok` button
 <img src="./Screenshots/Screenshot_2.png"/>

-9. Thats all your good to go enjoy the app 💖!!
+9. Thats all your good to go.
+Enjoy the app 💖!!
 <img src="./Screenshots/Screenshot_3.png"/>

 # 🔨Built with